Nickchapman3773/Uranium-Fever/README.md

 - Start Location - Can I start in the Mojave Wasteland?
 	- Yes.
 To start in the Mojave Wasteland, select "memory" when prompted "Is this now, or just a memory?" immediately after leaving the vault.
 - Stock New Vegas - What is the Stock New Vegas Folder and why do I need it?
 	- It is an installation of Fallout New Vegas that has already had several root mods installed.
-It also has the benefit of not altering the Steam/GOG Fallout New Vegas installation.
+It also has the benefit of not altering the Steam/GOG/Epic Games Fallout New Vegas installation.
 Uranium Fever is entirely self contained in this respect.
 - TTW Installation - Can I just move my TTW installation from a prior modlist into the TTW mod folder?
 	- No. The TTW Installer edits Fallout New Vegas files in the [NoDelete] Stock New Vegas folder.
 This is intentional to allow Uranium Fever to be entirely self contained.
 - Vortex - Can I install Uranium Fever with vortex?